OM System OM-3: I tried my older Olympus FL14 flash on my OM-3. It seems like a perfect match both functionally and aesthetically.

 The fascinating Powershot A720 IS w 8MP CCD from 2007 - ISO80, f4.0, 1/250 - OOC jpeg was slightly edited and prepped in Photoshop.

 Why is this important?
-Because it changes how we do photography, prepare our cameras, and convert our Raw Files.
-For example, most photographers use the Exposure Triangle to explain digital cameras.
-The exposure triangle's main weakness is its inability to improve the sensor's saturation level.
-You would literally find no YT videos explaining these details...
+Because it changes how we apply digital photography, prepare our cameras, and convert our Raw Files.
+For example, most photographers continue to use the Exposure Triangle to explain digital cameras.
+The exposure triangle's main weakness is its inability to communicate the significance of saturating the sensor.
+You would literally find no videos explaining this...

 How many Olympus photographers know they can export their Olympus Colors to editors like PS with the Olympus Image Processor embedded in WS?
 These benefits of prepping our Enhanced Raw Files in an Olympus "ecosystem" are something all M43 photographers should know.
 In short, know-how lets us enjoy an elevated level of Olympus Image Quality, Color "Science," and Tonal Data.